wasmerio/wasmer.io/_posts/announcing-wcgi.md

 Here are some of WCGI's highlights:

-- **Reuse** your existing CGI applications by compiling them to WASI (AssemblyScript, C, C++, Go, PHP, Python, ...)
+- You can **reuse** your existing CGI applications by compiling them to WASI (AssemblyScript, C, C++, Go, PHP, Python, ...)
-- **Ultra-small packages** that will only contain your business logic and static assets, no HTTP stack or bulky Docker containers
+- Ship **ultra-small packages** that will only contain your business logic and static assets, no HTTP stack or bulky Docker containers
 - Completely **sandboxed execution**: WebAssembly code runs in a sandbox, with one isolated instance per request